Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluate the proposed methods on two real datasets, namely, \emph{Gowalla} and \emph{Dianping}, and investigate the impact of various parameters.
+In this section, we evaluate the proposed methods on three real datasets, namely, \emph{Gowalla}, \emph{Dianping}, and \emph{Twitter-2010}, and investigate the impact of various parameters.
 The code is written in C++ and compiled by GNU gcc x64 4.5.2.
-All the experiments are performed on a Ubuntu server with Intel Core i7 2.13 GHz CPU and 2GB RAM.
+All the experiments are performed on a Dell R430 server with dual Intel Xeon E5-2620 CPU and 64GB RAM, running GNU/Ubuntu Linux 64-bit 14.04 LTS.